Why do we teach PSHE?

 Message from the Subject Leader

 The subject lead is Miss Maddock and she is an experienced primary teacher.
-Although new to the role of PSHE Lead, she has always taught PSHE.
 She believes that as a primary school it is our responsibility to support our children to become the best that they can be and grow up to meet their true potential academically, socially and emotionally.

 Each class or year group has its own class charity that they support throughout the year.
 Children will also be invited to participate in a number of nationally recognised events to help prepare them as adults who contribute in a positive way to society as a whole.
 These may include visiting local care homes, reading to and with younger children and raising money for Children in Need, Save the Children Christmas Jumper Day and many more.